-The fourth Thursday of every November is Thanksgiving in the US.
+The fourth Thursday of every November is Thanksgiving, the US Harvest Festival.
 Thanksgiving is a harvest festival (similar to Pongal or Onam in India).
 It commemorates the day the Native Americans and Pilgrims befriended each other and shared their first feast together near to Plymouth Rock in the state of Massachusetts.
-Typically most Americans have the […]
+Typically most Americans have […]

 Find your ideal program in just a few clicks.

 Select Industry > Learning Level > Skill, to see 1-3 suggested programs.